Ever wondered how to capture fast action or use manual focus on your Sony a6000?

 The single-shot AF mode is pretty self explanatory.
 When you half press the shutter button, the camera will lock in focus.

-You can then move the camera around (recompose) and the camera will hold focus, or just simply take the shot.
+You can then move the camera around (recompose) and the camera will hold focus, or you can fully push in the shutter button to take the shot.

-Single-shot AF is the most commonly used focusing mode on the a6000, as it’s the best for stationary subjects.
+Single-shot AF is the most commonly used focusing mode on the a6000 (generally combined with the single shooting drive mode), as it’s the best for stationary subjects.

 Continuous AF (AF-C)

 For non-stationary subjects, continuous AF is best.
-While the shutter button is pressed halfway, it’s able to continuously track a moving subject.
+While the shutter button is pressed halfway, the camera is able to continuously track a moving subject.

 You’ll see tiny green boxes moving around the screen that indicate what is currently in focus.
 I’ve used this for all sorts of subjects.
-The obvious being fast moving objects like cars, but also even for capturing a sense of motion during portraits shoots.
+The obvious use is for fast moving objects like cars or runners, but I’ve also even used it for capturing a sense of motion during portraits shoots.

-This mode can be coupled with the continuous shooting drive mode (read our guide on drive modes) in order to capture fast action.
-This focusing mode is generally very accurate but will consume battery quite fast.
+This mode can be coupled with the continuous shooting drive mode in order to reliably capture fast action.
+It’s worth noting that this mode burns up batteries quickly due to the near-constant refocusing.